-Officer-Mr. Fielden, if you want any protection I shall be happy to assist you.
-Mr. Fielden-I thank you for your offer, but I can do without your assistance; for I believe the people is in a most precarious state.
-The medical gentleman to Hebden Bridge, Mytholmroyd, and Cragg, to request who has been engaged to attend the sufferers states the factory masters to stop.
-Accordingly they mat at that he thinks four of the wounded will not recover. the appointed hour, and such a meeting I never saw for As may be expected, very considerable excitement pre- numbers and determination.
+is in a most precarious state.
+The medical gentleman to Hebden Bridge.
+Mytholmroyd, and Cragg, to request Who has been engaged to attend the sufferers states the factory masters to stop.
+Accordingly they met at that he thinks four of the wounded will not recover. the appointed hour, and such a meeting I never saw for As may be expected, very considerable excitement pre-numbers and determination.
 The procession provails.
-Large posting bills have been stuck up to an- ceeded to the places named, and all the mills stopped. nounce that the Riot Act has been read, and that Meetings were holden at Mytholmroyd and Crarg; and people are forbidden to be seen about the streets in similar resolutions to those agreed to at Todmorden deed the authorities are using every exertion to pre- All is quiet; no breach of the peace has occurred as yet.
-There are two hundred special constables
+Large posting bills have been stuck up to an ceeded to the place named, and all the mills stopped. nounce that the Riot Act has been read, and that Meetings were holden at Mytholmroyd and Cragg; and people are forbidden to be seen about the streets in similar resolutions to those agreed to at Todmorden as yet.
+There are two bundred special constables